JohanAponte/HappyBirthdayCard/README.md

 Also, the string resources were changed to adapt the app into other languages as french, spanish, english and portuguese.

-If you want to ckeck out the resources and the process you can click [here](https://developer.android.com/courses/android-basics-kotlin/course).
+If you want to check out the resources and the process you can click [here](https://developer.android.com/courses/android-basics-kotlin/course).